cloudera/hue/docs/sdk/sdk.md

 # Concept

-Hue is generic and let's you integrate with other analytics systems so that for example your users can explore data with other databases.
+Hue service integration is generic and lets you integrate with other analytics systems.
+Here is a list of the main APIs:

+* Connect or create SQL connectors to any Database
+* List any files from any filesytem
+* List any job or query list
+* Integrate with a Data Catalog

+REST APIs are not all public yet but this is work in progress in [HUE-1450](https://issues.cloudera.org/browse/HUE-1450).
+Upcoming APIs: how to add new vizualizations, new SQL grammar and highlighting, workflow systems.
-In addition, whole new apps can also be created in order to provide end user solutions.
+In addition, whole new apps can also be created in order to provide end to end solutions.

 # Editor / Notebook

-The goal of the Editor is to open-up data to more users by making self service querying easy and productive.

-It is available in Editor or Notebook mode and will be integrated with the Dashboard soon.
-The Editor focuses on Apache Hive and Apache Impala but is also compatible with:

-* Any SQL databases: MySQL, SparkSQL, Oracle, Apache Phoenix, Apache Presto, Apache Drill, Apache Kylin, PostgreSQL, Redshift, BigQuery…
-* MapReduce
-* Spark
-* Pig
-* Solr SQL
+They provide SQL integration with any database via several connectors (native, JDBC, SQL Alchemy...).

 Other modes like MapReduce, Java, Shell, Sqoop are also available.
-Here is a list of the [https://github.com/cloudera/hue/tree/master/desktop/libs/notebook/src/notebook/connectors](existing connectors).
+Here is a list of the [existing connectors](https://github.com/cloudera/hue/tree/master/desktop/libs/notebook/src/notebook/connectors).

 Connectors are pluggable and can new engines can be supported.
-Feel free to comment on the [https://groups.google.com/a/cloudera.org/forum/#!forum/hue-user](Hue list) of [https://github.com/cloudera/hue/issues](github) about it.
+Feel free to comment on the [Hue list](https://groups.google.com/a/cloudera.org/forum/#!forum/hue-user) of [github](https://github.com/cloudera/hue/issues) about it.

 ## SQL